JohnOuzounis/alpha-language-support/README.md

     The syntax analyser is activated upon file save and the file is parsed.
-Error messages can be examined in the Output Alpha panel (see Compile and Run VM on how to open the Output panel).
+Error messages can be examined in the Output Alpha panel (see View Parse Output on how to open the Output panel).
     The messages are not very accurate but they provide a line number to help with debugging.
 ![Syntax Error Example](images/syntax-error.png)